 - Certification in Pain Medicine (ABPN)

 The Pain Medicine Fellowship at Mayo Clinic in Jacksonville, Florida, began in 1993.
-We anticipate that one fellow will complete this program annually.
+We anticipate one fellow will complete this program annually.